Honors One Read

 The One Read Symposium is scheduled for Friday, August 18 from 2 p.m. to 4 p.m. and you are expected to attend.
 It will be held in Middlebush Auditorium (on the west side of Middlebush Hall, at the corner of 9th Street and College Ave, just north of the Honors College and Lowry Hall).
 We have Dr. Dave Edmunds (University of Texas–Dallas) and Dr. Jenny Tone-Pah-Hote (University of North Carolina–Chapel Hill) coming as guest speakers, along with several of our own faculty, staff, and instructors.
 There will be small group discussions as well, led by the Peer Assistants from the FIGs.

-Following the Symposium, we invite you to join us for two hours of food (Panda Express and Barbecue), fun, and festivities on the Lowry Grassy Knoll (between Middlebush and Lowry on 9th St) where there will be music, games, activities, and entertainment.
+Following the Symposium, we invite you to join us for two hours of food (Panda Express), fun, and festivities on the Lowry Grassy Knoll (between Middlebush and Lowry on 9th St) where there will be music, games, activities, and entertainment.

 Women who are participating in Sorority Recruitment will have accommodations made to their recruitment schedule on Friday so that they are able to attend the Honors College One Read Symposium from 2:00 – 4:00 p.m.
 You may not be able to stay for the festivities, but there will be other ample opportunities to have fun with the Honors College community.

 We will also schedule and host a number of related events in which the ideas and issues of the selection will be central, as well as carried into new avenues of thought and engagement.
 Students have the option of attending as many or as few of these events as their schedule allows.

 Each year the College prepares a Handbook (including readings, procedures, a writing contest, etc.) as well as puts forward a slate of additional activities.
 All of this is open to new students via Canvas.